Skip to main content

 HI-247 Central America and the Caribbean

-This survey examines the political, cultural and social history of Central America and the Caribbean from pre-Columbian times to the present with an emphasis on the 20th century.
+This survey examines the political, cultural, and social history of Central America and the Caribbean from pre-Columbian times to the present, with an emphasis on the 20th century.

 3 credits

-HI-248 Seminar on Globalization & Human Rights
+HI-248 Seminar on Globalization and Human Rights

 3 credits